 The Chiaramello laboratory is housed within the Department of Anatomy and Cell Biology at the George Washington University School of Medicine and Health Sciences in Washington, D.C.

-Our team is dedicated to mitochondrial research through the three following main axes:
+Our team is dedicated to mitochondrial research through the four following main axes:

 We founded the Mito-EpiGen Program, which is housed at the GW School of Medicine and Health Sciences.
 Its mission is to advance our understanding of these rare inherited mitochondrial diseases and our quest for novel therapeutic interventions.